mospel/mospel.github.io/README.md

-This is the code for my personal academic website based on the academic pages github project.
+This is the customized code for my personal academic website, based on the Academic Pages GitHub project.